MostafaRamzySayedAhmed/GraduationFCILMS/README.md

 # Basic Info
 * This System was my Graduation Project (Faculty of Computers & Information).
-* I've Worked on the Back End Side and also Some Tasks on the Front End Side Using AJAX.
+* I've Worked on the Back-Side and also Some Tasks on the Client-Side Related to the Responsivness.
 * This Project Took about One Year to Be Completely Finished during my Last Academic Year.
 * I've Learnt Many Skills from this Project Specially on the Back Ednd Side Using PHP & MySQL DB.
 * I was Graded by "Excellent" for this App.